 The two MicroNet racks form the Fuel Control Unit (FCU).
-It contains fuel control software according to and certified by GE against GE's LM6000PD/PF Control Specification.
+It contains fuel control software according to and certified by GE against GE's LM6000PA/PB/PC/PD/PF Control Specification.
 This software is called "the Core".
 In addition all the software that is needed to embed this software in the system's environment is present in the FCU.

-The FCU is equipped with a CPU of sufficient power, Ethernet connections, and all the cards that are needed to accommodate the Core related hardware I/O.
+The MicroNet Plus is equipped with a CPU of sufficient power, Ethernet connections, and all the cards that are needed to accommodate the Core related hardware I/O.

-The GE Fanuc contains software that controls all sequencing and auxiliary systems not directly related to fuel control and energy conversion process.
+The MicroNet also contains the software that handles all sequencing, and controls all auxiliary systems that are not directly related to fuel control and the Gas Turbine process.